luisfelipe7/JS-TS-Learning-Angular-and-MongoMongooseMocha/README.md

   Learning Angular and Mongo/Mongoose/Mocha with NodeJS, JavaScript and Typescript
   <br>
 </h1>
 <h4 align="center">Using JavaScript, Typescript and NodeJS to Learn Angular, Mongo, Mongoose and Mocha.
-Also, using HTML, CSS, JQUERY, Ajax, JSON and XML to handle multiple data and create an interface.
+Also, using HTML, CSS, Bootstrap, JQUERY, Ajax, JSON and XML to handle multiple data and create responsive interfaces.
 </h4>

 <p align="center">